jpvalery/portfolio/README.md

 - Offline Support
 - RSS Feed

-##### Note
+##### Notes

 > Code can be used as a reference for other Gatsby projects, but this repo will not work out-of-the-box without replicating the Contentful data structure.
-If you would like to quickly bootstrap a Gatsby + Contentful + Netlify project, I recomend checking out the fantastic [GCN](https://github.com/ryanwiemer/gatsby-starter-gcn) starter.
+If you would like to quickly bootstrap a Gatsby + Contentful + Netlify project, I recommend checking out the fantastic [GCN](https://github.com/ryanwiemer/gatsby-starter-gcn) starter.

 > This repo uses Yarn, over NPM.